openspending/community.openspending.org/blog/_posts/2013-06-30-spending-data-party-announce.md

 <il>- **Learn from online trainings** how to visualise budgets, how to analyse spending data or how you can set up [a local OpenSpending satellite site](https://github.com/openspending/satellite-template).
 We will run various trainings and are eager to hear if you can contribute.
 Sign up [to do a training here](https://docs.google.com/a/okfn.org/forms/d/17diF5_alj37kvcY_2Oqx90xKz1aHJtjgVsXmL3yrHlY/viewform).</il>

-<il>- **Make OpenSpending better** on OpenSpending code.
+<il>- **Make OpenSpending better** by contributing to the code.
 We've got plans for some great enhancements and want to hear what you'd like to make.</il>

 ###FAQ:
 <il>- I'm alone in my city, can I still join? </il><br>